duniter/duniter/doc/Protocol.md

 #### Certifications

-* Only members' certifications can be added in a keyblock
+* Only members' certifications can be added in a block
 * A same certification (same key being signed by another key twice or more) cannot happen twice in a `[sigDelay]` duration interval

 #### Valid membership
-A membership is to be considered valid if matching the following rules:
+A membership is to be considered valid if it matches the following rules:

 * The membership must be [well formated](#membership)
 * The membership must be signed by its issuer
+* First membership MUST contain a `UserID` field with an UDID2 in it
+* First membership MUST be `IN` type
+* First membership `UserID` MUST be the same as the one in `Identities` for `Issuer`
+* Following memberships of a given key MUST NOT have an `UserID` field.

 #### Certification validity
 A signature (certification)  is considered valid if its age is less or equal to `[sigValidity]` months.